 - Enable USB-debugging on the Android device.
 For additional information, see Enabling USB-Debugging - An Android device must be connected as a media device to the machine on which the Open Agent is running.
 The USB mode of the Android device must be set to Media device (MTP). - An Android device or emulator must not be screen-locked during testing.
 To keep the device awake while it is connected to a machine, open the settings and tap Developer Options.
-Then check Stayawake or Stay awake while charging.
+Then check Stay awake or Stay awake while charging. - Make sure to enable the 3-button navigation in the Android settings.
+2-button navigation and gesture navigation are not supported.